adamzzq/tp/docs/DeveloperGuide.md

 `Mainlogic` takes user input and creates an `Order` class , then passes it to `OrderLogic` to execute the command.

 **View Order by ID** <br>
-`Mainlogic` takes in the command and the order ID, execute the `view order` command by calling a static method<br>
-in `ViewOrderCommand` class.
+`Mainlogic` takes in the command and the order ID, execute the `view order` command by calling a static method in `ViewOrderCommand` class.

 **View all orders** <br>
-`Mainlogic` takes in the command and calls the `ViewOrdersSummaryCommand` class to execute the command<br>
-by querying the orderList.
+`Mainlogic` takes in the command and calls the `ViewOrdersSummaryCommand` class to execute the command by querying the orderList.

 **View Receipt** <br>